 Advanced search

-Method This study focused on coniferous and broad-leaved mixed forests in Northeastern China, employing mixed-effects models and structural equation modeling (SEM) to analyze the factors influencing the biomass of understory woody plants.
+Method This study focused on conifer-broadleaved mixed forests in northeastern China, employing mixed-effect models and structural equation modeling (SEM) to analyze the factors influencing biomass of understory woody plants.

 Result (1) Thinning released growing space for understory woody plants, leading to a significant increase in understory biomass with higher thinning intensity (p < 0.05).
-(2) Understory species diversity and structural diversity were the primary factors influencing understory biomass, accounting for 51.00% of the variance explained.
-Thinning disturbance ranked second (29.48%), while the combined effects of overstory species diversity and stand structure explained 16.92%.
+(2) Understory species diversity and structural diversity were primary factors influencing understory biomass, accounting for 51.00% of the variance explained.
+Logging disturbance ranked second (29.48%), while the combined effects of overstory species diversity and stand structure explained 16.92%.
 The direct impact of light environment on understory biomass variation was minimal, explaining only 2.53%.
-(3) Thinning disturbance significantly affected (p < 0.05) changes in tree-like shrub biomass of woody plants in the understory, whereas it did not significantly affect (p > 0.05) the biomass of treelets and typical shrubs.
-(4) SEM further revealed that thinning disturbance not only directly promoted understory biomass accumulation but also indirectly influenced it by regulating overstory stand structure and species diversity.
+(3) Logging disturbance significantly affected (p < 0.05) changes in tree-like shrub biomass of understory woody plants, whereas it did not significantly affect (p > 0.05) the biomass of treelets and typical shrubs.
+(4) SEM further revealed that logging disturbance not only directly promoted understory biomass accumulation, but also indirectly influenced it by regulating overstory stand structure and species diversity.

-Conclusion This study elucidates the direct and indirect mechanisms of thinning disturbance on understory biomass, highlighting the central roles of understory diversity and logging intensity in enhancing biomass accumulation.
-These findings provide a theoretical foundation for scientifically evaluating the long-term ecological effects of thinning disturbance and optimizing forest management strategies, and provides practical guidance for achieving sustainable management goals.
+Conclusion This study elucidates the direct and indirect mechanisms of logging disturbance on understory biomass, highlighting central roles of understory diversity and logging intensity in enhancing biomass accumulation.
+These findings provide a theoretical foundation for scientifically evaluating long-term ecological effects of logging disturbance and optimizing forest management strategies, and provide a practical guidance for achieving sustainable management goals.

 • loading